Overview and Discussion

 - A simpler approach considers only the bolt areas and assumes that the neutral axis of the beam lies at the centroid of the bolt pattern.

 It is important to recognize that as the assumed pivot location moves farther from the pattern, the axial loads on the bolts are reduced.
-The reason for this is that the axial loads are proportional to Mr / Σ r2, where r is the distance between the pivot location and the bolt of interest.
-As r increases, the affect of the r2 term in the denominator outpaces the affect of the r term in the numerator.
+This fact holds true for all of the approaches outlined above, but it is easiest to recognize when considering the simplified case where the axial loads are directly proportional to Mr / Σ r2.
+Recall that r is the distance between the pivot location and the bolt of interest.
+As r increases, the effect of the r2 term in the denominator outpaces the effect of the r term in the numerator.
 Therefore, the most conservative approach is to consider that the pattern pivots about its centroid.

 If you decide to take the conservative approach of translating all applied loading to the centroid of the bolt pattern, then it becomes easy to generalize the analysis of any bolt pattern with any applied loading, as in the figure below.